-- The academy will hold more than one emergency contact number for each learner. - The academy will keep an accurate and up-to-date admissions register by encouraging parents to inform them of any changes. - The academy will monitor learners' attendance through a daily attendance register. - The Academy will continue to make reasonable enquires following a child being logged as CME with the local authority. - The academy will remove learners, after or before 20 consecutive school days, from the roll and cease the CME process once they have sufficient evidence of the child leaving the area and being educated elsewhere. - The academy will remove learners from roll after 20 consecutive school days if they have had no further confirmation that they are living in the area and therefore should be attending the academy. - Complete a leavers file (CML) for the local authority so that they can be tracked until they have arrived at their destination school. - Remove learners from the admissions register, where they have been absent for 10 consecutive school days following an authorised absence, or where they have been absent for 20 consecutive school days without authorisation (in accordance with Regulation 8 (1), paragraphs f and h (iii) of the Education (Pupil Registration) (England) Regulations 2016.) - Notify the local authority of pupils removed from the admissions register as per Regulation 8. - Arrange appropriate full-time education from the 6th school day of any fixed term exclusion. - Be alert to learners who may require Early Help because they are frequently missing or go missing from home or care. - Ensure all staff are aware of the academy procedure for when children go missing from education or at risk of missing education and unauthorised absences. - Ensure all staff are aware if their professional duty to escalate concerns about children who are missing from education or potentially missing education.
+- Remove learners, after or before 20 consecutive school days, from the roll and cease the CME process once they have sufficient evidence of the child leaving the area and being educated elsewhere. - o Remove learners from roll after 20 consecutive school days if they have had no further confirmation that they are living in the area and therefore should be attending the academy. - Complete a leavers file (CML) for the local authority so that they can be tracked until they have arrived at their destination school. - Remove learners from the admissions register, where they have been absent for 10 consecutive school days following an authorised absence, or where they have been absent for 20 consecutive school days without authorisation (in accordance with Regulation 8 (1), paragraphs f and h (iii) of the Education (Pupil Registration) (England) Regulations 2016.)
+This only applies if the academy does not have reasonable grounds to believe that the absence is due to illness or unavoidable cause. - o Notify the local authority of pupils removed from the admissions register as per Regulation 8. - o Arrange appropriate full-time education from the 6th school day of any fixed term exclusion. - The Academy will be alert to learners who may require Early Help because they are frequently missing or go missing from home or care.
+They will: - Work with families to address barriers to regular attendance and may offer Early Help Assessments and follow the Emotionally Based School Avoidance pathway to help identify what support is needed.
+They will participate in multi-agency meetings and initiatives to address CME and improve individual and overall school attendance. - Ensure all staff are aware of the academy policies and procedure for when children go missing from education or at risk of missing education and unauthorised absences. - Ensure all staff are aware that CME can be an indicator of safeguarding concerns, including neglect and abuse and that the academy and Trust Attendance Team follow its safeguarding policies in all CME cases. - Ensure all staff are aware of their professional duty to escalate concerns to the Attendance Champion about children who they feel may be classed as missing from education or potentially missing education. - Will provide support during transitions e.g. primary to secondary school, in order to prevent CME from occurring at the academy